Last Updated: February 10, 2015

 2.5 Siepe License.
 Company hereby grants to Siepe a non-exclusive, worldwide, perpetual, personal, royalty-free, non-transferable (except for entities controlling, controlled by, or under common control with Siepe) license under Company’s Intellectual Property Rights in the Company Materials necessary for Siepe to use, make, copy, modify, and create Derivative Works of the Company Materials, for the purpose of developing and testing the Deliverables.

 2.6 Feedback.
-Any suggestions and feedback contributed by Company, at its discretion, to Siepe in connection with development of Siepe Proprietary Works are transferred to and owned by Siepe; or if transfer of ownership is not allowed, licensed by Company to Siepe on a non-exclusive, worldwide, perpetual, personal, and royalty-free basis.
+Any suggestions and feedback contributed by Company, at its discretion, to Siepe in connection with development of Siepe Proprietary Works are transferred to and owned by Siepe; or if transfer of ownership is not allowed, are thereby licensed by Company to Siepe on a non-exclusive, worldwide, perpetual, personal, and royalty-free basis.

 3.1 If Company and Siepe are parties to a separate Non-Disclosure Agreement or other agreement governing confidentiality, then its terms control over this Section 3.
 In lieu of such agreement, the terms of this Section 3 control.